Get ready for some weird new PCs powered by Intel's power-sipping Lakefield chip

 Foveros enables a mix-and-match approach.
 Intel can combine high-performance cores built with the latest manufacturing technology with other components already optimized for older manufacturing processes.
 That helps Intel get more use out of work it's already done.

-Intel is testing Lakefield prototypes now, Gomes said, holding up one of them for an elite audience of hundreds of Silicon Valley's top chip designers and executives.
+Intel is testing Lakefield prototypes now, Khushu said, holding up one of them for an elite audience of hundreds of Silicon Valley's top chip designers and executives.

-"It's in the final phases of getting ready for production," Gomes said.
+"It's in the final phases of getting ready for production," Khushu said.
 Production samples should arrive at the end of 2019.
 "The product is real."

+And sequels are planned.
+Lakefield is the first of a family, he said.
+The more powerful processor core is built with Intel's most advanced manufacturing process, one that uses 10 nanometer circuitry features, but Intel will bring Lakefield-style chips to modernized 7nm processes and beyond, he said.

 Apple